Hybrid Diffusion Policies with Projective Geometric Algebra for Efficient Robot Manipulation Learning: Introduction

 Diffusion policies \cite{chi2023diffusion} have emerged as a powerful paradigm for visuomotor control in robotics, offering reliable convergence through iterative denoising of action trajectories.
 These models are typically trained from scratch with hundreds of epochs, and while effective, this training paradigm presents a critical inefficiency: the network must repeatedly relearn basic spatial priors---such as translations and rotations---for every new task or environment.
 This redundant relearning not only inflates the computational cost but also slows down convergence.

 Given that spatial concepts are inherently universal across robotic tasks, integrating geometric inductive biases directly into the network architecture presents a compelling strategy to alleviate this redundancy.
 Projective Geometric Algebra (PGA), a mathematical framework offering a unified representation of spatial entities and operations through mathematical objects called \textit{multivectors}, is particularly suited to embedding such biases.
 Multivectors provide a structured algebraic and geometric representation for spatial priors like points, translations, and rotations, which enables neural networks to perform spatial computations more efficiently and intuitively, thereby potentially improving training efficiency and task performance.
-We provide a primer for Geometric Algebra and Projective Geometric Algebra in the Appendix (\S\ref{sec:ga_primer}--\ref{sec:pga_primer}).
+For a thorough and practical treatment of PGA, we refer the reader to the work by \citet{dorst2022guided}.

 To incorporate PGA into general learning tasks, prior research has proposed the Projective Geometric Algebra Transformer (P-GATr) \cite{brehmer2023geometric}, demonstrating its effectiveness in a set of initial spatial learning tasks, such as simulated n-body modeling and predicting shear stress in human arteries, outperforming non-geometric architectures.
 However, incorporating P-GATr directly as a denoising backbone within diffusion policies is challenging in robotics contexts.
 As our experiments suggest, the inherent geometric inductive biases and the complexity of multivector computations within P-GATr make it difficult to directly learn noise prediction for effective denoising, resulting in prohibitively slow convergence.